+Required courses are listed in numeric sequence:

 Course# Title Units

-ATC 070 C Professional Image 11⁄2
+ATC 070 C Professional Image 11/2

 ATC 101 C Intro to Travel Careers 3

+or

-or AVIA 100 C ATC 170 C ATC 191 C Introduction to Aviation Job Skills Communications Airline Reservations: APOLLO (3) 11⁄2 3
+AVIA 100 C Introduction to Aviation (3)

+ATC 170 C Job Skills Communications 11/2

+ATC 191 C Airline Reservations: APOLLO 3

+or

-or Airline Reservations: SABRE (3)
+ATC 192 C Airline Reservations: SABRE (3)

-ATC 192 C Airline Operations 3
+ATC 270 C Airline Operations 3

-ATC 270 C Total Units Required 12
+Total Units Required 12

-ASSOCIATE OF SCIENCE DEGREE FLIGHT ATTENDANT
+ASSOCIATE OF SCIENCE DEGREE FLIGHT

-The Flight Attendant Program provides students with the customer service experiences, communication skills, professional image practice, and technical understanding necessary for pursuing a career as a flight attendant.
-1/2 - 2
+ATTENDANT Program Code: 1S03814 The Flight Attendant Program provides students with the customer service experiences, communication skills, professional image practice, and technical understanding necessary for pursuing a career as a flight attendant.

-To earn an Associate Degree students must complete: (1) all major course requirements with a minimum grade of "C"; (2) 25 units of General Education Graduation Requirements; (3) the cultural pluralism and reading requirements; (4) any elective courses to complete a minimum of 60 units; and, (5) have a minimum GPA of 2.0.
+To earn an Associate Degree students must complete: (1) all major course requirements with a minimum grade of "C"; (2) 25 units of General Education Graduation Requirements; (3) the cultural diversity and reading requirements; (4) any elective courses to complete a minimum of 60 units; and, (5) have a minimum GPA of 2.0.
 At least 50% of all major course work must be completed at Cypress College.